 5. Annie Eliza Helms (1861-1939), who had been born in Lee Co., Georgia of North Carolinian parents, was married in Claibourne, LA, to Henry Thomas Holland, with whom she had five children: two boys, two girls, and one unknown who died in infancy.
 They moved to Chickasaw Nation, where they farmed next plot to Charlie Harris, who married their daughter.
 She died in her late 70s of a brain hemorrhage brought on by hypertension.
 She was the daughter of...

 6. Gatsey [Helms] (c.
-1826 - after 1880), maiden name not yet determined, was born somewhere in North Carolina.
-About 1844, she married Henry Helms, of a prominent North Carolinian family [cf. Jesse Helms], bearing seven children, of whom Anne Eliza was the youngest.
+1826 - after 1880), maiden name not yet known, was born somewhere in North Carolina.
+About 1844, she married Henry Helms, of a prominent North Carolinian family, bearing seven children, of whom Anne Eliza was the youngest.
 Between 1847-48 they moved to Georgia; in 1850 were in Chambers Co.
-Alabama; and by 1860 in Lee Co.
+Alabama; and by 1860 back in Lee Co.
 Georgia, where Anne was born.
 She lived through the Civil War and (to go by her residence) Sherman's March to the Sea.
 She was widowed sometime between 1860 and 1880, when she was living in Claiborne LA, where her daughter married Henry Holland.
-Not known when or where she died, or where the somewhat odd name of Gatsey (or Gatsy) comes from.
+Not known when or where she died.

 n.
 Mitochondrial Eve.
 Okay, so she's everyone's eventual mother.....

 1. Rita Marie Singley (1924-1993) a/k/a "The Mut"